 Stamp Duty

-A Stamp Duty (Imposto de Selo) of 0,8% is also imposed on the acquisition of real estate, calculated based on the property’s taxable value for IMT purposes.
+A Stamp Duty (Imposto de Selo) of 0.8% is also imposed on acquiring real estate, calculated based on the property’s taxable value for IMT purposes.

 Immovable property tax (IMI)